BoD/android-contentprovider-generator/README.md

 - if `documentation` is present the value will be copied in Javadoc blocks in the generated code.
 - the `constraints` and `defaultOrder` sections are optional

-A more comprehensive sample is available in the [etc/sample](etc/sample) folder.
+A more comprehensive sample is available in the [sample-app/etc/acpg](sample-app/etc/acpg) folder.

-You can also have a look at the corresponding generated code in the [etc/sample/app](etc/sample/app/src/org/jraf/androidcontentprovidergenerator/sample/provider) folder.
+You can have a look at the corresponding generated code in the [etc/sample-generated-code](etc/sample-generated-code) folder.

 By convention, you should name your entities and fields in lower case with words separated by '_', like in the example above.